What to see in Salta? One-week itinerary

-This day was just to prepare my backpack and go to the airport.
+This day was just to prepare our luggage and to go back to to the airport.

 It was a great few days touring the province of Salta.
-I’ve missed a lot of things to see, so I have to go back!
+I’ve missed a lot of things to see, so I will have to go back in the future!

 I want to thank Magui and Juan de Turismo de Salta for making this trip unforgettable!